Hiring A Realtor

 If the realtor says no, my recommendation is to say “thank you” and go find another realtor Everything in this business is negotiable.
-It’s worse then a fish market!
+It’s worse than a fish market!
 Especially if the realtor is representing both the buyer and the seller.
-There are many ways to structure a discount: you can request that the realtor accept a flat fee rather then taking a percentage of the sales price.
-Having a realtor agree to cut a half-percentage point is more then reasonable.
+There are many ways to structure a discount: you can request that the realtor accept a flat fee rather than taking a percentage of the sales price.
+Having a realtor agree to cut a half-percentage point is more than reasonable.

 If you are selling, ask the realtor what price range he/she believes the house will sell for in the current market?

-Can I ask the agent to prepare a competitive report for me on the neighborhood I am interested in?
+Can I ask the agent to prepare a competitive report for me in the neighborhood I am interested in?

 What is your advertising and marketing plan for my house?